AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 * (string) Ethereum contract address of the Universe to which the Fee Window belongs, as a 20-byte hexadecimal string.

-### augur.api.FeeWindow.isActive(p, callback)
+### augur.api.DisputeWindow.isActive(p, callback)

-Returns whether the specified [Fee Window](#fee-window) is currently active.
+Returns whether the specified [Dispute Window](#dispute-window) is currently active.
 Fee Windows are considered active during the Window's [Dispute Round Phase](#dispute-round-phase), which last a total of 7 days.

 #### **Parameters:**